carrv/carrv.github.io/2021/index.md

 * Full paper submission deadline: May 14, 2021, 23:59 PST
 * Author notification: May 21, 2021
 * Camera-ready (and video) due: June 9, 2021
-* Workshop date: June 17, 2020
+* Workshop date: June 17, 2021

-## Workshop Information <span style="color:#a94442">(updated)</span>
+## Workshop Information

-The ISCA 2021 conference organizers are in the process of deciding if the conference and workshops will take place virtually or half/half.
-As soon as a decision is made, we will update this site.
+The ISCA 2021 conference organizers have informed us that ISCA 2021, and the workshops and tutorials, will take place virtually this year.
+In addition, the workshops will take place after the ISCA conference.

 ## Organizers